 • Guided Pain Detachment Program

-Mind Over Pain: How Meditation, Visualization, and Hypnosis Can Help
+Mind Over Pain: How Meditation, Visualization, and Hypnosis Can Help You Disengage From Your Pain

 Anyone living with ongoing pain knows it can take over life.
 Medications help, but many people are also turning to mental techniques that change how pain is experienced.
 Three of the most promising are meditation, creative visualization, and hypnosis.